yuanqing/cuba/README.md

 ## Configuration

-Some initial set up is required before we can start querying our spreadsheet using Cuba.
+Some initial set up is needed before we can start querying our spreadsheet using Cuba.
 There are two ways to go about this:

 ### Method 1 &mdash; Enable link sharing on the spreadsheet